yangyating1998/Simulating-Chi-squared-dist/README.md

 # Simulating-Chi-squared-dist

 ## Code
+So far, this code can simulate chi-square distribution by simulating sample variance distribution.
+- sample: randomly selected from a population obeying chi-square distribution
+- sample variance: the variance of a sample

-This code is used to simulating Chi-square distribution
+## Chi-square distribution

-NO actual data is been testified; this is the IDEAL chi-sqaure distribution
+- Chi-square distribution is determined by degree of freedom
+- Sample variance distribution is influenced by degree of freedom and sample size

+# NEXT TO DO
+- actual data test

 ## Chi-Sqaure test
+Application
-Application: test whether two non-numerical (categorical) random variables influence each other
+- test whether two non-numerical (categorical) random variables influence each other

-Example: color of eyes & gender

-## Math Terms, Assumptions, and Results

-### Math Terms
-df degree of freedom, df changes the distribution

-### Assumptions
-Null assumption: Chi-square assumes no relationship between two variables

-### Results
-Using alpha level to determine whether reject the null assumption or not
+- Using alpha level to determine whether reject the null assumption or not

+Example
+- color of eyes & gender
+- null assumption (default assumption): there is no relationship between a person's eye color and the gender

+## To be improved
+- test actual data